clehner/mksite/README.md

 To make a page, create a `.md` Markdown file or `.content.html` HTML file.

+To hide files from navigation, add them to a file called `_hidden`.

 To build your site, run `mksite`.

 ### More advanced usage